PathVisio/pathvisio.github.io/documentation/Interaction_Panel_MIM_SBGN.md

 * [Molecular Interaction Map (MIM)](#equivalent-mim-arrowhead-types)
 * [Systems Biology Graphical Notation (SBGN)](#equivalent-sbgn-arrowhead-types)

-The GPML Interaction Panel ArrowHead types can be mapped to equivalent MIM and SBGN ArrowHead types.
+The GPML Interaction Panel ArrowHead types can be mapped to equivalent Old ArrowHead Types and MIM ArrowHead types.

+Because there are many more SBGN ArrowHead types, they are not mapped to the GPML Interaction Panel.
+The SBGN Plugin handles SBGN Arrowhead types.

 ### Equivalent Old ArrowHead Types